tug17/ForecastModel/README.md

 ```

 ### Data required
-All data is published and made publicly available via zenodo.org (DOI: https://doi.org/10.5281/zenodo.10907245)
+All data will be published and archived via https://www.zenodo.org (DOI: https://doi.org/10.5281/zenodo.10907245) after acceptance of the paper.
 To run the paper code and notebooks, download the `Dataset.csv` and place it in `data/`.
+Download `cross_indices_96.pckl` and place it in `data/indices`.
-Download `model_results.zip` and unzip it to `rst/`.
+Download `rst.zip` and unzip it into the main folder.

 ### Run locally
 Activate conda environment: